GaloyMoney/blink/ARCHITECTURE.md

 To operate, Lightning nodes have to have at least some funds with keys online.
 We also keep funds online for a portion of the onchain wallet for users who want to send funds over the layer 1. all the hot wallet are currently using lnd.

-The cold storage is done with a multi sig. this wallet is being operated by bitcoind. the orchestration of the signature is done with Specter.
+The cold storage is done with a multi sig wallet.
+This wallet is operated by bitcoind, and the orchestration of the signature is done with Specter.

 ## Kubernetes